baconjs/bacon.js/README.md

 Inspired largely by RxJs, but includes the `EventStream` and `Property` concepts from [reactive-bacon](https://github.com/raimohanska/reactive-bacon).

-Please note that Bacon.js is in a very early stage and has a very limited feature set as of yet.
-So at this stage, comparing bacon.js to RxJs is like comparing a bacon sandwich to a three-course dinner with Steve Ballmer.

 But hey, where's the bacon?

 - [CoffeeScript source](https://github.com/raimohanska/bacon.js/blob/master/src/Bacon.coffee)